John Hillen: Career

 He is a trustee or director of several non-profit institutions, including the Foreign Policy Research Institute, the Vandenberg Coalition, and National Review.
 He was for many years a contributing editor to National Review and an ABC News consultant.
 He is also a member of the Council on Foreign Relations and the Veterans of Foreign Wars.
 Hillen is the author and editor of several books on international security, including Future Visions for U.S. Defense Policy: Four Alternatives Presented as Presidential Speeches–A Council Policy Initiative and Blue Helmets: The Strategy of UN Military Operations. and he has been published in Foreign Affairs, The New York Times, and The Wall Street Journal.

-From 2007 to 2016, Hillen served from on the Chief of Naval Operations Executive Panel, the advisory panel for the head of the United States Navy.
+From 2007 to 2016, Hillen was on the Chief of Naval Operations Executive Panel, the advisory panel for the head of the United States Navy.
 In 2016, he was awarded the Navy Meritorious Public Service Award for service to that panel.
 Also in 2016, Hillen was awarded the Algernon Sydney Sullivan Award.

 In 2020, Hillen was inducted into the Army Reserve Officers’ Training Corps Hall of Fame, which honors ROTC graduates who distinguished themselves in their military or civilian pursuits.
 Hillen was a military advisory for Call of Duty: WWII and is featured as a character in the game.

 Hillen partnered with leading executive coach Mark Nevins to write the book What Happens Now?: Reinvent Yourself as a Leader Before Your Business Outruns in May 2018.
 The book was recognized as a top business or leadership book of 2018 on several surveys and lists.